CVE-2026-47337: one bind() and Ubuntu's AppArmor 5.0 walks off a NULL

 panic_on_oops=1 case bumps the availability story considerably.

-Yes, I know NULL derefs aren't sexy.
-This one lives in the LSM hook that runs
+i know NULL derefs aren't sexy. this one lives in the LSM hook that runs

 on every bind() in every container on